Hypster stands for Hydrogen Pilot Storage for large Ecosystem Replication

 Officially launched in January 2021, the project aims to use salt cavern storage to connect hydrogen injection by electrolysis to industrial and mobility uses.
 It will also test the technical and economic reproductibility of the process to other sites throughout Europe.

-In partnership with ESK GMBH, ARMINES-Ecole Polytechnique, Ineris, AXELERA, Element Energy, Storengy and INOVYN, this project is part of a dynamic region with growing green hydrogen uses.
+In partnership with ESK GMBH, ARMINES-Ecole Polytechnique, Ineris, AXELERA, Element Energy, Storengy, INOVYN, Brouard Consulting and Equinor, this project is part of a dynamic region with growing green hydrogen uses.

 Etrez : A site located ideally at the crossroads of production, storage and consumption.